 Remember that Eve is in a delicate position and does not know the good from the bad.
 Thus far, all she has encountered is good.
 All she knows are personal choices, which berry or ‘apple’ looks good to eat.
 There is no deducing when it comes to such a choice, no intellectual configuration.
 However, choices based on value or a specific standard have not yet arisen for her, nor the confrontation between likes and preferences, as opposed to either obedience or wisdom.
 The serpent’s reasoning fits right in place, and well timed.

 In light of this confrontation, Eve does not seek wisdom from God, she does not ask nor knock on the door before she enters.
 She separates herself from counsel and does not inquire, either of God or Adam.
-She, like many of us, bursts through based on personal likes and preferences, desires, and even lust.
-Separation from Authority (God) and Experience (Adam), now occurs.
+She, like many of us, bursts through based on personal likes and preferences and desires.
+Separation from Authority (God) and Experience (Adam), now occurs for Eve.
 Eve has removed herself from her spiritual base and in doing so has put herself in a precarious position.
-This leads to the thought that a firm spiritual base for living life must be assumed and should not be abandoned, in short, a pathway.
+Her firm spiritual base for living has been abandoned.

 Like many of us, Adam proceeds incautiously.
-People often follow motivations similarly today, naming the good as suspect and the evil as good, nor do we use our knowledge, training, or broader awareness.
-What is good and what is bad has already been given its cognitive mold by God, and Adam has a certain type of knowledge in these matters.
-He makes assumptions based on the words of Eve and enters into what will become man’s intellectual-human circumstance, and does not remain in the obedience-wisdom tradition.
-Adam allows Satan’s intellectual extrapolation of reality to sway him, and as we will see, this shift in consciousness will later morph into widespread lawlessness and violence.
+What is good and what is bad has already been given its cognitive mold by God, and Adam has a certain type of knowledge in these matters, in that he has done some naming himself.
+Those names are not given at random but are established with cognitive power.
+However, Adam makes assumptions based on the words of another (Eve) and enters into what will become man’s intellectual fully fallen circumstance.
+He does not remain in the obedience-wisdom tradition.
+Perhaps Adam’s love for Eve hinges at this point.
+The relationship between them must have been filled with light and many sensations, penetrating and powerful.
+Regardless, Adam ends by being swayed by the Satan’s intellectual extrapolation, and as we will see, this shift in consciousness will morph into widespread lawlessness and violence when we meet Cain.

 Another aspect seldom mentioned is Adam’s lack of watchfulness.
 Further, determining that should evil enter your garden, be wary should it contravene God.
 Adam does not use the values and experiences already enhanced within him.
 He, like Eve, seems to be completely taken in by the Nachash, the shining serpent.
-Adam shifts into perceiving and judging relative to circumstances as opposed to standards, which is common in today’s world, and in that sense enters into worldliness and abandons godliness.
+Adam shifts into perceiving and judging relative to circumstances as opposed to standards, which is common in today’s world and prospers moral calamity, and in that sense Adam enters into worldliness and abandons godliness.
+His cognitive power is diminished.

+Circumstances will await Adam and Eve.
+Beforehand good was everywhere, now good and evil have to be ascertained in the midst of desires.
 The Garden allegory initiates the long journey of mankind through trial and tribulation relative to wisdom teaching.
 The final result within the Garden is that wisdom becomes lost, or perhaps was never allowed to develop.
-It has been contravened.
 Personal willfulness, one’s ideas not rooted in the spirit, takes wisdom’s place.
+A new construct in thinking has been created and man falls into it.
 The Garden story illustrates the fate of man.

 Within Jesus’ mission, the spiritual principle of obedience is emphasized in many scriptures.*